Meet Joel

 I try to steward clients’ vulnerability by specifically drawing upon Emotionally-Focused Therapy (EFT), Accelerated Experiential Dynamic Psychotherapy (AEDP), Internal Family Systems (IFS), and Satir.
 These attachment-based, trauma-informed approaches help me have a holistic view of what it means to be human and create an environment where it is safe to be one’s authentic self.
 I long for my clients to understand on a deep level that I am genuinely in their corner and that change is always possible.
 By being curious and courageous together, self-exploration, shift, and healing can be within reach.

-Contact us
+Contact Me

 Interested in working together?
-Fill out some info and we will be in touch shortly.
-We can’t wait to hear from you!
+Fill out some info and I will be in touch shortly.
+Looking forward to hearing from you!